-To counter risks surrounding the lack of formal functionality testing of security features, it is recommended that organisations choose suppliers and vendors that have committed to secure programming practices.
-If not included in the vendor's IRAP report, organisations are encouraged to ask vendors for information about the vendor's threat modelling and secure-by-design principles, history of security patching, vulnerability disclosure policy, SBOM, and transparency to customers about cyber security incidents.
+To counter risks surrounding the lack of formal functionality testing of security features, it is recommended that organisations choose suppliers and vendors that have committed to secure programming and secure configuration principles and practices.
+If not included in the vendor's IRAP report, organisations are encouraged to ask vendors for information about their threat modelling, use of Secure by Design and Secure by Default principles and practices, history of security patching, vulnerability disclosure policy, SBOM, and transparency to customers about cybersecurity incidents.